TheTexta/obsidian-main/Economics/Economic System.md

-How does one distribute limited resources to people in a way that will be fair and more importantly effective, resource [[Scarcity]].
+How does one distribute limited resources to people in a way that will be fair and more importantly effective, resource [[scarcity]].
+Economics is the effective distribution of limited resources in a world of infinite wants.
+How do we maximise utility while minimising waste.

 There are four main types of economic systems:
 * [[Traditional Economy]]